LasindaDilshan/Angular_Memory_Optimization/README.md

-# Angular Memory Optimization by Avoid Memory Leaks
+# Angular Memory Optimization by Avoid Memory Leaks And Inheritance

 In the context of Angular, most often memory leaks are caused due to bad management of Observables.